Medical Assistance for Children

 - There are two programs available for qualifying children in Virginia, depending on family income: FAMIS and FAMIS Plus (Medicaid for children).
 Children who are US citizens or qualified legal immigrants are eligible regardless of the parent's legal status.

-- Bue Ridge Care Connection for Children at the University of Virginia Health System: Children under the age of 21 with a physical disorder that is expected to last longer than 12 month may be eligible for free case management.
+- Bue Ridge Care Connection at the UVA Children's Hospital: Children under the age of 21 with a physical disorder that is expected to last longer than 12 month may be eligible for free case management.
 Examples of qualifying conditions include (but are not limited to): diabetes, cystic fibrosis, muscular dystrophy, deafness or hard of hearing.

 - The Jefferson Area Child Health Improvement Program (CHIP) works with families with children under seven and with pregnant women, assessing their needs and strengths and responding with services that promote health and well being.
 They have bilingual staff.